-John received his Ph.D. from Yale in 1999 and won the Ralph Henry Gabriel Prize for the best dissertation in American Studies.
+John received his PhD from Yale in 1999 and won the Ralph Henry Gabriel Prize for the best dissertation in American Studies.
 He began teaching at Harvard that year and was tenured in 2004.
-He teaches courses on protest literature, southern literature, Douglass and Melville, the Civil War, autobiography, the nineteenth-century novel and historical fiction, among other topics.
+He teaches courses on protest literature, Emancipation, southern literature, Douglass and Lincoln, the Civil War, autobiography, the nineteenth-century novel and historical fiction.
+In 2009 Harvard named him the Walter Channing Cabot Fellow for "achievements and scholarly eminence in the fields of literature, history or art."
+He has received two teaching awards from Harvard: the Everett Mendelsohn Excellence in Mentoring Award and the Jan Thaddeus Teaching Prize.
+He served as Chair of American Studies at Harvard from 2006-2012.
 John came to Yale and Harvard from an unlikely and circuitous route.
 He was raised in Iowa, Nebraska, and North Dakota and educated in public schools.
-After receiving a B.S.E. in Mechanical Engineering from Duke University and working briefly in finance, he received an M.A. in Humanities from Wesleyan University and an M.A. in American Studies from Purdue University before pursuing his Ph.D.
+After receiving a BSE in Mechanical Engineering from Duke University and working briefly in finance, he received an MA in Humanities from Wesleyan University and an MA in American Studies from Purdue University before pursuing his PhD.
 He lives in Cambridge with his wife, Deborah Cunningham, and their sons Erik and Nicholas.